 Our children with ADHD face a lot of challenges and their self-esteem can suffer hugely.
 We all know that school can be a tricky place as they may be in constant trouble and labelled as ‘naughty’.

-Make time every day for him to talk to you.
+Make time every day for them to talk to you.
 Sometimes this is best when you’re walking side by side or driving in the car.
 But this should be every day.
 Praise twice as much as you say anything negative.

 It can be expensive to go on Days Out all the time but you could perhaps build up to a fun outing at the end of each week.